iamlab-cmu/robot-interface-public/README.md

 ```

 6. Errors

    You may need to run the following command in order to get Frankapy to work on python3.
 ```
-pip3 install rospkg
+pip3 install rospkg --user
 ```

 ## Running on the Franka Robot